cedricziel/stabilityai-dart/README.md

 ### Upscale Images

-There are two upscaling options available:
+There are three upscaling options available:

 1. Standard Upscaler: Enhances quality while upscaling
+2. Creative Upscaler: Best for highly degraded images, performs heavy reimagining
-2. Conservative Upscaler: Minimizes alterations while upscaling
+3. Conservative Upscaler: Minimizes alterations while upscaling

 Each upscaler can be used either with a convenience method or manual polling.